 CO2 emission rights are related to Xeal, which operates two ferroalloy plants, Cee and Dumbria.
-The company receives yearly a free allocation of CO2 emission rights, based on prior years production level.
+Xeal receives yearly a free allocation of CO2 emission rights, based on prior years production level.
 CO2 emission rights, whether intended to be used in the production process or held for the purpose of sale, are classified as inventories.
 In the case of emission rights free allowance in accordance with the National Allocation Plan in Spain, under the provisions of Law 1/2007 of 9 March, they are valued at fair value (market price).
 At the end of the period, Xeal assesses the market value of the emission rights and level of emission and adjusts the value of the inventory and emission liability.
+CO2 emission rights are measured at fair value based on quoted prices in active markets (Level 1 of the fair value hierarchy under IFRS 13) where an active market for identical emission rights exists.